Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 The sanctions could complicate U.S. relations with Iran as they prohibit dealings with him.

 Iran indicated it would not make any decisions before Raisi was sworn in on August 5.
-Even then, the ultimate decision of whether or not to reenter the JCPOA and under what conditions will be made by Ayatollah Khameini.
+Even then, Ayatollah Khameini will make the ultimate decision about whether or not to reenter the JCPOA and under what conditions.

 Meanwhile, Iran continued to engage in activities that angered the United States and its allies: